-William Harvey was a Seventeenth Century doctor credited with discovering the circulation of the blood in humans ands animals
+William Harvey was a seventeenth century doctor credited with discovering the circulation of the blood in humans and animals

 When and Where was he Born?